-Tunisia and Libya are not particularly cheap for visitors, the people have a high standard of living and it is one of the wealthier African countries.
+Tunisia is not particularly cheap for visitors, the people have a high standard of living and it is one of the wealthier African countries.
 Expect to pay at least $10 a night for a basic single hotel room, and at least $30 a night overall for accommodation, travel and food.
-Tunisia is well catered for tourism with a range of hostels and up to 5 star hotels, however Libya is not.
+Tunisia is well catered for tourism with a range of hostels and up to five-star hotels, however Libya is not.
 Hotel accommodation can be expensive, around $100 US a night.
 Luckily, camping is recommended and acceptable.

 EU, USA and Canadian visitors need no Visa, although Australians and Kiwis may need to obtain one before travel.
 Tunisia is generally welcoming of travellers from most nations.

 Tunisia is a bilingual nation, with Arabic ruling the roost as an official language but nearly everyone here speaks French.
 English and German are taught in schools, but not so widely spoken socially.

 The majority of Tunisians, who outnumber Libyans 2 to 1 in a land one tenth of its size, are mainly Arab Berber.
 Like Libya, the youth outnumber adults causing many social and economic problems.
 There’s a very different ethnic mix here from other North African countries – with Phoenicians, Jews, Ottoman Turks and Spanish Muslims all adding to the ethnic melting pot.